 The Raising Child Care Fund

-The Raising Child Care Fund (RCCF) is a new project of ECFC making private foundation resources available to grow civic engagement and focus attention on the child care crisis in America.
+The Raising Child Care Fund (RCCF), launched in 2018, is a project of ECFC making private foundation resources available to grow civic engagement and focus attention on the child care crisis in America.

 Finding and affording high-quality child care is a challenge for most hard working American families, yet policy solutions and financial resources to help families are nowhere near sufficient.